To be able to start working in the design editor, you need to create your first project.

 Vev comes with three different device modes, making sure your site looks good on all devices.

-The first page you work on within your project will automatically be set as the Home page, also called Index page.
+The first page you work on within your project will automatically be set as the homepage, also called the index page.
 When you publish your project, this will be the main page connected to the domain you connect to your project.

 The rest will have a URL suffix, giving their URL an additional "/" followed by the Page Name.